1978 Giro d'Italia: Teams

 A total of 13 teams were invited to participate in the 1978 Giro d'Italia.
+In total, 95 riders were from Italy, while the remaining 37 riders came from: Belgium (13), Spain (9), West Germany (4), Switzerland (3), the Netherlands (2), Great Britain (1), New Zealand (1), Norway (1), and Sweden (1).
+Each team sent a squad of ten riders, which meant that the race started with a peloton of 130 cyclists.

-Each team sent a squad of ten riders, so the Giro began with a peloton of 130 cyclists.
-Out of the 130 riders that started this edition of the Giro d'Italia, a total of 90 riders made it to the finish in Milan.
+Of those starting, 45 were riding the Giro d'Italia for the first time.
+The average age of riders was 26.78 years, ranging from 20–year–old Corrado Donadio (Vibor) to 37–year–old Franco Bitossi (Gis Gelati).
+The team with the youngest average rider age was Intercontinentale Assicurazioni (22), while the oldest was Bianchi (29).
+From those that started, a total of 90 riders made it to the finish in Milan.

 The teams entering the race were:

 Route and stages

 The route for the race was revealed on 8 March 1978.
 The start of the race was moved up one week and three stage were cancelled so the race did not interfere with the World Cup that started on 1 June in Argentina.
 The fourteenth stage took the race into the Venice for a time trial.
 As the city was not conducive to the event, four ramps were created to allow for riders to ride up and down on canal crossings, as well as one floating bridge over the Grand Canal.
+The route will feature 25km of elevation gain.